HOME. OF COMMENCING YOUR FUTURE.

-Only those students whose academic record has been reviewed and certified by the Registrar’s Office will be allowed to participate in the May Commencement Ceremony.
+Only those students whose academic records have been reviewed and certified by the Registrar’s Office will be allowed to participate in the Commencement Ceremony.
+For bachelor’s degrees click here for information regarding honors at the Commencement Ceremony.
+There are no honors at the graduate level.

 RESPOND TO ATTEND COMMENCEMENT:

-Please complete The College of Saint Rose Pre-Graduation Outcome Survey HERE and be entered into a drawing for a chance to win a $250 VISA Gift Card.
-This employment and education outcome information serves as a valuable resource for current students, alumni, prospective families, and the campus community.
-If you have any questions, please contact the Career Center, located on the 3rd floor of Saint Joseph Hall, at firstname.lastname@example.org or (518) 454-5141.
+Please complete The College of Saint Rose Outcome Survey and be entered into a drawing for a chance to WIN a $250 VISA Gift Card.
+We are interested in your post-graduation employment status, your plans to continue your education after graduating, and your participation in internships while attending Saint Rose.
+This information serves as a valuable resource for current students, alumni, prospective families, and the campus community.
+Data will appear in aggregate form, responses will remain anonymous and individual identifiers will not be released to any third party.
+If you have any questions, or if the Career Center can be of assistance with your job or graduate school search process, please contact The Career Center, located on the 3rd floor of Saint Joseph Hall, at email@example.com or (518) 454-5141.
+Thank you for your participation.

 The ceremony will be available as a live broadcast.
 This allows your loved ones at a distance, those with small children, or those with walking mobility concerns to watch the ceremony in the comfort of their home.
 We strongly suggest you try the link below a few days ahead of time to make sure you are prepared for the broadcast.
 The URL that provides all the technical information you will need is: http://www.strose.edu/commencementstream.
 This link will not be up and running until a few days prior to Commencement.
 If you have any questions, concerns or technical issues, please contact the ITS Helpdesk at (518) 454-2190 or firstname.lastname@example.org prior to the day of Commencement.

-The Commencement for The College of Saint Rose will be held on Saturday, May 14th, 10:00 am.
+The Commencement for The College of Saint Rose will be held on Saturday, May 11 at 10:00 a.m.
 The ceremony will be held at the Times Union Center (TU), Albany, NY, located 2.5 miles east of the Saint Rose campus.
-The College has chosen this site in order to allow graduates to bring more guests.
+The College has chosen this site in order to allow graduates to bring as many guests as desired.

-Graduates need to arrive at the TU no later than 8:45 am.
-The doors to the TU will open by 8:30 am.
-Graduates must be in the line-up area at 9:00 am.
+Graduates need to arrive at the TU no later than 8:45 a.m.
+The doors to the TU will open by 8:30 a.m.
+Graduates must be in the line-up area at 9:00 a.m.
 Graduates should enter the TU through the main entrance off Pearl Street.
-Volunteers will be available to direct students to the line-up area.
+Volunteers will direct students to the line-up area.
 Guests should enter from the parking garage.
-The ceremony will begin at 10:00 am and end at about 12:45 pm.
+The ceremony will begin at 10:00 a.m. and end at about 12:45 p.m.

-Graduates will proceed out of the arena and into South Pearl Street, which will be closed off to all traffic to assist graduates and families in locating each other at the end of this ceremony.
+At the end of the ceremony, graduates will process out of the arena and into South Pearl Street, which will be closed off to all traffic to assist graduates and families in locating each other.

 Students are responsible for inviting guests to the TU.
-Tickets are not required; however please inform guests, upon entering the TU to attend Commencement, they may be requested to provide the name of the student they are coming to watch graduate.
+Tickets are not required; however please inform guests, upon entering the TU, they may be requested to provide the name of the student they are coming to watch graduate.

-As of December 12, 2015, the TU has revised their security procedures for all events, which include metal detectors, bag searches, limitation of allowed bag size, pat downs (if needed) and other changes.
-The TU has made an exception for this event – Cameras will be allowed.
-Guests should plan to arrive early to allow for this enhanced security process.
-Please click HERE for complete details regarding the new security measures at the TU – All graduates should share this information with their guests.
+The TU has security procedures for all events held at their facility, which include metal detectors, bag searches, limitation of allowed bag size, and if needed, pat downs.
+Guests should plan to arrive early to allow for the security process.
+Please click HERE for complete details regarding the security measures at the TU – All graduates should share this information with their guests.
+For our event cameras are allowed, but no personal photography can be taken on the arena floor.

 ORDER OF MARCH